-What Happens During Surgery?The revisional surgery performed will depend on the prior surgical procedure and the complication that is being treated.
+The revisional surgery performed will depend on the prior surgical procedure and the complication that is being treated.
 Most revisional surgeries take three to five hours in the operating room and require a two to three day hospital stay.

 The JIB is one of the original forms of weight loss surgery.
 It is no longer routinely performed, as it can result in severe diarrhea, liver disease and kidney failure.
 Some patients who had this surgery are still in need of revision.
 Most surgeons recommend revising this surgery by reattaching the small intestine and then performing either a gastroplasty or a Roux-en-Y gastric bypass procedure (RYGB).
 If the procedure is simply reversed, most often the patient will regain all or more of his/her original weight.
 Revision of this procedure is high-risk if liver and kidney damage has already occurred.

-A VBG can be revised to an RYGB in most cases and is generally very successful.
+VBG, also known as stomach stapling, involves creating a small pouch by separating off 95% of the stomach.
+A band placed around the outlet of the pouch creates a small passage into the rest of the stomach, preventing solid foods from moving through to the stomach too quickly and also preventing the outlet from stretching.
+While most patients have good short-term results with this procedure, some do not.
+The most common problems include frequent vomiting, gastroesophageal reflux and weight regain.A VBG can be revised to an RYGB in most cases and is generally very successful.
 The procedure simply involves removing the band and bringing a loop of small bowel up to the pouch, which is sewn into place.
 This procedure is not without additional risk, as there can often be scarring of the tissue between the pouch and the liver.
 However, in the hands of an experienced Massachusetts General Hospital surgeon, the risk of complications is only slightly higher than the minimal risk with a primary RYGB.
 For people who experience daily vomiting, severe reflux or have regained the lost weight, having a revision can significantly improve their quality of life.

 Revision of a gastric bypass is performed for four major reasons:

 The type of revisional surgery recommended after gastric bypass will depend on the patient’s complications.
 This is a complex situation that may have more than one solution.
 Usually the surgeon should be able to explain exactly what he/she plans to do to fix the problem.
 However, sometimes the surgeon may not finalize the surgical plan until the surgery begins and he/she can better assess the situation.

 BPD involves removing approximately 65% of the stomach and then bypassing most of the small intestine.
 The revision rate for BPD is about 2% to 10% depending on the specific procedure.
 The revision of BPD is less complicated than revision for gastric bypass because it does not usually involve operating on the stomach, but rather lengthening the small intestine.
 However, it is impossible to completely reverse BPD because two-thirds of the stomach is removed during the initial procedure.

 Patients should expect to remain in the hospital for two to three days after surgery and out of work for two weeks.
 While you will be able to return to many of your daily activities after two weeks, we ask that you avoid heavy lifting and strenuous activity for six weeks.

-The key to safe surgery is careful preoperative preparation and planning directed by an experienced surgeon.
+Revisions are associated with greater risks than primary weight loss surgeries.
+The complication rate is dependent on the problem being treated.
+Revisions performed for inadequate weight loss are the least complicated, while those performed for excess weight loss have the highest risk of complications.The key to safe surgery is careful preoperative preparation and planning directed by an experienced surgeon.
 At the Mass General Weight Center, you will undergo consultation by a surgeon experienced in minimally invasive revisional surgery.
 Your surgeon is supported by a multidisciplinary care team.

-Our surgical team members also have significant experience with conversion surgeries, which change a prior weight loss procedure.
+Mass General is consistently ranked among the best hospitals in the country by U.S. News & World Report.
+As part of the Mass General Digestive Healthcare Center, the Mass General Weight Center is unique for its expert, multidisciplinary approach to revisional surgery.
+Surgeon experience is one of the most important factors in patient outcomes.
+Mass General Weight Center surgeons collectively have the most experience with revisional surgery of any group in the Boston area.
+Our surgeons are leaders in laparoscopic, minimally invasive revisions, seeing successful outcomes even in patients whose prior surgical procedures were performed through large, open incisions.Our surgical team members also have significant experience with conversion surgeries, which change a prior weight loss procedure.
 For example, our surgeons can convert adjustable gastric banding to a vertical sleeve gastrectomy.
 In all cases our multidisciplinary Weight Center team, comprising your surgeon, dietitian and psychologist, is prepared to help with recovery and prevent recurrent complications.